smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 We are now able to consistently add new functionality and improve the capabilities of the system safely.
-We started building things smaller, with better backwards compatiblity and with more thorough testing resulting in smoother updates and improved quality.
+We started building things smaller, with better backwards compatibility and with more thorough testing resulting in smoother updates and improved quality.
 By stabilizing our releases we were able to radically improve.
 For us and our clients the difference is dramatic.